offorma/Newsline/README.md

 # Newsline

-A simplistic sign up page
+A news paper web page

 ## Built With